neeegupta20/PROJECT-3/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization using JWT
-- Create, read, update, and delete accommodations
+- Create, Book and Update accommodations.
-- Book accommodations
+- View Bookings and your created Accommodations.
-- View booking details
+- Upload Images from your device while creating Accommodations.

 ## Tech Stack